SXSW 2021: 'Here Before', 'Executive Order' | Andrea Riseborough, Taís Araújo | Capsule Reviews

 Frowneys: Some issues with editing

 Lázaro Ramos' first feature film Executive Order (Medida Provisória in Portuguese) packs a whole lot of frustration and political jabs about today's Brazil, mixing those ingredients with some dystopian drama in its concoction.
-The plot kicks off with the country's government officials of European origins first starting an incentive for black (called ''high-melanin'' in this future) Brazilians to move to Africa for financial compensation, after which a law is created to forcefully send rest of them there.
+The plot kicks off with the country's government officials of European origins first starting an incentive for black (called ''high-melanin'' in this future) Brazilians to move to Africa for financial compensation, after which a law is created to forcefully send the rest of them there.
 We mainly follow one couple, Capitu (Taís Araújo) and Antonio (Alfred Enoch), who along with their friend André (Seu Jorge) oppose that and become viral spokespersons in the resistance.

 It is just a cinema experience waiting to happen to pair this movie up with another politically frustrated dystopian feature from Brazil, 'Bacurau', because both of them have such great premises to build the rest on.
 In Executive Order's case, the first hour delivers on its potential as it has a lot to say and it says it all very well.
 Many thanks belong to the committed leads in Enoch and Araújo who are both discovering the edges of their range just in this singular film.
 Araújo's character's escape to a safe site features some of her excellently portrayed fear while Enoch gets his big moment near the end as he exudes his resistance with voice-cracking yells.

 The film itself begins to take some jabs at 45 minutes or so and hits a wall a little bit after that, Ramos and his three co-writers aren't able to elevate the story beyond the limits of the premise.
-One things that is most disappointing about the film is that despite there being a dystopian backbone, it lacks a cohesive visual language when it comes to cinematography.
+One thing that is rather disappointing about the film is that despite there being a dystopian backbone, it lacks a cohesive visual language when it comes to cinematography.
 There are moments when insert shots or close-ups appear out of nowhere, serving no purpose and sometimes looking just gross like the unnecessary mouth shots.
 A lot of potential is left untapped here.

 Smileys: Premise, Taís Araújo, Alfred Enoch